Partner Program Overview

 There are three primary approaches to micro-segmentation.
 These differ based on the network layer selected for implementation.

-In this blog, we’ll explore the benefits to each approach, as well as which could be best for your organization.
+In this blog, we’ll explore the benefits of each approach to help you choose the method best-suited for your organization.

 Network-based micro-segmentation is implemented using network devices as enforcement points.
 It relies on subnets, VLANs, or some other tagging technology to create segments.
 From there, policies are configured and enforced using IP constructs or ACLs — policies are generally applied to subnets or VLANs as opposed to individual hosts.